 Be prepared for a longer job search process.

-Hiring processes have been altered due to the pandemic.
-Some companies are undergoing a hiring freeze, and others have furloughed their employees.
-Since the process has changed, it may be more difficult to find a job, especially in your field.
-The job search will take longer, and it can be easy to get discouraged.
+Hiring processes have been altered due to the pandemic, and even though things are starting to get back to normal, the process has changed.
+The job search may take longer, and it can be easy to get discouraged.
 It’s important to keep looking because you will find the perfect job.

 Consider other industries.

 Often, your first job as a college grad is different than what you studied in school.
 Some industries aren’t hiring while others have an abundance of jobs and not enough workers.
-Consider branching out and working in a new industry.
+Consider branching out and working in a new industry or a different branch of the agriculture industry.
 No matter where you go, you’ll learn valuable skills that can give you an advantage.

-Like many of you, I am also a recent grad.
-While my degree is in Communication, I’m working in the agriculture industry.
-I didn’t plan on working in agriculture, but I can say I’ve gained more knowledge and skills.
-I know more about agriculture and the food industry than I thought I ever would.
-I know which issues are important to farmers and agricultural workers, and I know which skills are needed in the industry.
-I’ve also written copy for websites, reviewed proposals, and learned the ins and outs of social media analytics.
-I didn’t see myself working in the agricultural field, but I can say that I’ve learned more and gained more skills than I previously thought.
+At AgHires, we've had marketing interns that did not plan on joining the agriculture industry, but with their Communication degree, they found a position in the agriculture industry that needs their skills and knowledge.
+And they’ve gained more knowledge and skills about agriculture and the food industry than they ever thought they would.
+They learn which issues are important to farmers and agricultural workers, and which skills are needed in the industry.
+They’ve also written copy for websites, reviewed proposals, and learned the ins and outs of social media analytics.
+While they didn’t see themself working in the agricultural field, but they can say that they’ve learned more and gained more skills than they previously thought.

 Perfect your application materials.

 Tailor your resume, cover letter, and other materials to the specific job and company.
 This is the perfect time to update your resume.
 Include relevant information such as recent jobs, skills, and projects.
 Use similar language as the job description.

 Notice other details in the job description.
 Is the company a big corporation or a small, family-owned business?
 Is it fast-paced or laid-back?
 If you answer questions like these, this can help you with your application materials.